JeremyTheModernist/tutorials-modular-layouts-in-react/README.md

 ![Example Screen](/images/part-2-example-1.jpg)

 Thanks for following along.
-If have enjoyed this tutorial, you can find more of [my writing here](https://www.jeremysbarnes.com/blog).
+If have enjoyed this tutorial, you can find more of <a href="https://www.jeremysbarnes.com/blog" target="_blank">my writing here</a>.